pennsignals/bayes-chime/README.md

+# BayesCHIME

+Many factors surrounding the transmission, severity of infections, and remaining susceptibility of local populations to COVID-19 remain highly uncertain.
+However, as new data on hospitalized cases becomes available, we wish to incorporate this data in order to update and refine our projections of future demand to better inform capacity planners.
+To that end we have extended CHIME to increase the epidemiological process realism and to coherently incorporate new data as it becomes available.
+This extension allows us to transition from a small number of scenarios to assess best and worst case projections based on parameter assumptions, to a probabilistic forecast representing a continuous distribution of likely scenarios.

 # Usage

 First run the sims by passing the name of the location (matching the prefix of the `data/<prefix>_parameters.csv` and `data/<prefix>_ts.csv` files).